Economy of Nigeria: Dairy and meat

 Nigeria has 19 million head of cattle, the largest number in Africa.
 Yet the dairy sector in Nigeria is only able to supply less than 10% of the country's demand for dairy products (as of June 2021), a gap expected to grow in line with population growth.

 Fan Milk, a Danone Group company, manufacturer of popular frozen dairy and ice cream brands, unveiled its newly completed model dairy in Odeda, Ogun state, in June 2022.
 This dairy farm is Danone's first investment in dairy farming in sub-Saharan Africa to boost local milk production in Nigeria.
 Fan Milk will launch a world-class dairy farm and training institute, leveraging the expertise of parent company Danone.

 In Lekki's Free Trade Zone, the Dano Milk Factory (Arla) opened in 2022. - In 2021 farmer owned dairy co-operative Arla Foods started to build a dairy farm in Kaduna state with 200 hectares.
-It will keep 400 dairy cows and will have modern milking parlors and technology, also grass lands and living facities for 25 employees.
+It will keep 400 dairy cows and will have modern milking parlors and technology, also grass lands and living facilities for 25 employees.

-Bakery, household cereals etc.
+Bakery, household cereals, etc.

-Nigeria's bread sector is growing fastly, with 72 percent dominated by small- and medium-scale bakers, according to a 2016 KPMG report.
+Nigeria's bread sector is growing rapidly, with 72 percent dominated by small- and medium-scale bakers, according to a 2016 KPMG report.
 The bakery market of Nigeria is a $621 million industry.

 "Fresh bread and miscellaneous bakery" is the bakery product group with the highest consumption (8.5M tonnes), which is 91% of total volume.
 "Fresh bread and miscellaneous bakery" exceeded the figures recorded for the second-largest product group "gingerbread, sweet biscuits and waffles" (689K tonnes), more than tenfold.
 The Nigerian bakery product market size is expected to show significant growth in the forecast period 2020–2026.